Ear Infections, Fluid and Hearing Loss

 A "sterile" effusion (no infection) may follow the successful treatment of an ear infection.
 This fluid will usually go away by itself as the body's own natural ventilation pathway (the Eustachian tube) gradually drains the ear.
 In other cases, the fluid may be present for many months without any history of infection.

-Some children with persistant ear fluid or many ear infections may be offered surgery, to place a small drain through the eardrum.
+Some children may be offered surgery for these problems, placing a small drain through the eardrum.
 This operation is known as BMT, for Bilateral (both sides) Myringotomy (the hole in the eardrum) and Tubes (the drain placed through the hole).
 The tubes themselves are known as pressure equalizing tubes (PET).
-Although there are a lot of things that go into the decision to operate, BMT is typically recommended after 5-6 ear infections in a year, or after the fluid has been present with hearing loss for several months.
+Although there are a lot of things that go into the decision to operate, BMT is typically recommended after the fluid has been present with hearing loss for several months, or occasionallly for a child who has had 5-6 ear infections in the previous year.

 PE Tube Bypassing the Eustachian Tube